protolambda/rumor/README.md

 cd rumor
 go get ./...

-# Now run it
+# Now run it (in interactive mode, a.k.a.
+REPL functionality)
-go run .
+go run . -i
 ```

 ## Usage